 The main types of companies available for registration in Malta are:

 The private limited liability company is the most employed type of business vehicle in Malta.
 According to the Maltese Company Act, a private limited liability company must have a minimum share capital of 1,165 euros.
 However, if the share capital does not exceed the minimum requirements, it must be fully subscribed upon incorporation, while if it exceeds the minimum share capital, at least 20% of the amount must be deposited.
 The private company is also required to have at least two shareholders, one director, one company secretary and a registered office.
 The legislation does not require for the company’s directors to be Maltese residents.

 Limited liability companies may also be registered as public companies.
 This type of company is required to have at least two shareholders who will subscribe a minimum share capital of approximately 46,600 euros of which at least 25% must be paid upon the incorporation of the company.
 Compared to the private company, the public company must have at least two directors and may trade its shares on the Maltese Stock Exchange.

 Foreign companies may also set up branch offices in Malta, while for individuals looking for a simpler way of doing business in the country, the sole proprietorship is the best option.
-Our experts in company registration in Malta can help you choose the right type of company.
+Our experts in company formation in Malta can help you choose the right type of company.